 STI at the Air Sensors International Conference 2018

 STI is working with multiple agencies and organizations on a U.S. EPA Science To Achieve Results (STAR) grant, entitled “Engage, Educate, and Empower California Communities on the Use and Applications of Low-Cost Air Monitoring Sensors.”
 The project aims to develop a toolkit that will aid communities in deploying low-cost air quality sensors and arm them with the knowledge necessary to interpret the collected data.
-Ms. Hafner will discuss the project approach and the lessons learned through community outreach.
+Ms. Hafner discussed the project approach and the lessons learned through community outreach.

-Poster presentation – Variations in Wintertime PM Among Communities in Sacramento Measured with a Combination of Traditional and Low-Cost Sensor Methods, by Dr. Steven Brown
+Poster presentation – Variations in Wintertime PM Among Communities in Sacramento Measured with a Combination of Traditional and Low-Cost Sensor Methods by Dr. Steven Brown

 To better understand how hazardous air pollutants impact Environmental Justice (EJ) and non-EJ communities in Sacramento, California, STI conducted a monitoring campaign at 15 Sacramento locations using both regulatory-grade and low-cost air quality sensors.
 The study assessed the difference between particulate matter (PM) levels in the EJ and non-EJ communities and reviewed the precision and accuracy of the low-cost sensors.

-Poster presentation – U.S. EPA's AirNow International Air Sensor Applications and Initiatives in Accra, Ghana, by Levi Stanton
+Poster presentation – U.S. EPA's AirNow International Air Sensor Applications and Initiatives in Accra, Ghana by Levi Stanton

 STI is supporting the U.S. EPA and the Ghana Environmental Protection Agency (EPA Ghana) on the deployment and operation of a low-cost PM sensor network in Ghana’s capital city of Accra.
-Our poster presentation describes how the sensor network complements and works with Ghana’s existing network, the goals and scope of the project, and the network’s integration into the U.S. EPA’s AirNow International system.
+Our poster describes how the sensor network complements and works with Ghana’s existing network, the goals and scope of the project, and the network’s integration into the U.S. EPA’s AirNow International system.

-Poster presentation – Applications of Low-Cost Sensors for Youth Education in Arizona, by Hilary Hafner
+Poster presentation – Applications of Low-Cost Sensors for Youth Education in Arizona by Hilary Hafner

-Poster presentation – Approaches to Air Sensor Calibration, by Levi Stanton
+Poster presentation – Approaches to Air Sensor Calibration by Levi Stanton